hiyosi/svid-helper/README.md

 ## Architecture

-pod-svid-helper has 2 different behavior that can be specified by `--mode` flag.
+svid-helper has 2 different behavior that can be specified by `--mode` flag.

 ### 'init' mode